This post may contain affiliate links. Read our disclosure policy here.

 Make the pancake batter:

-- In a large bowl, sift together the flour, baking powder, salt, sugar, and cinnamon.
+- In a large bowl, combine the flour, sugar, baking powder, salt, and cinnamon (if using).

 - In a medium bowl, whisk the egg.
-Add the peanut butter and stir to dissolve it with the egg.
-Add the milk, and mix to combine until the peanut butter and the milk mixture are smooth.
-Alternatively, you can put these in the blender and blend until smooth.
+Add the peanut butter and whisk until it's incorporated with the egg.
+Add the milk and mix until smooth.
+Dissolving the peanut butter in a separate bowl with the liquid ingredients prevents overmixing the batter, which leads to chewy pancakes.

-- Make a well in the middle of the flour bowl and pour the peanut buttery mixture.
-With a whisk, slowly combine until smooth, working the flour from the outside of the bowl in, until just combined and there are no visible clumps.
+- Make a well in the middle of the flour bowl by pushing the flour to the sides and pour the liquid mixture.
+Gently combine the ingredients into a batter, mixing from the outside of the bowl in until no visible flour is left.
+Some clumps are ok.

 Cook the pancakes:

-- Immediately, pour ¼ cup of pancake batter onto the greased pan.
-Cook the pancakes for about 2 minutes, until the edges begin to look defined and bubbles form.
-Flip the pancakes over and cook for another minute on the other side.
-Remove from the pan onto a plate and cook the remaining pancakes.
+- Cook the first side for about 2 minutes, until the edges begin to look defined and bubbles form.
+Flip the pancakes over and cook the second side for a little less time.
+Remove them onto a plate, cover them to keep them warm or serve as you go. f

-- Serve the peanut butter pancakes warm topped with your favorite toppings and a drizzle of syrup, if desired.
+- Serve them warm, topped with your favorite toppings and syrups.

 LoLo says